 filmmakers, actors, and industry professionals from around the world, as well.

 To ehance their experience and to help them better understand the film festival process, youth jury members will become part of our volunteer team.
 The intent is for them to experience how the Festival functions from top to bottom.
 Jury members will also meet with visiting filmmakers and become part of the team that will introduce each film program and lead filmmaker Q&A's.

 This program offers a terrific opportunity for high school students.
 It will not only make a great addition on the

 student's resumes and college applications, but it will also expose students to the very large entertainment industry,

 where they will have the chance to network and make contacts for their future.

-The program will be accepting applications through June 13th, 2014.
+The program will be accepting applications through the extended deadline of August 2, 2021.
 All applications will then be immediately

 reviewed and acceptance notifications will go out. before the end of the month.
 The application and additional information will soon be up on our